 Meet the USCAN Staff

-Peter Bahouth, Executive Director
+Keya Chatterjee, Executive Director

-Ryan Patterson, Operations Director
+Carrie Clayton, Operations Director

 Marie Risalvato, Communications Director

 Marie received her Bachelor’s degree from the University of Florida in political science with an emphasis in environmental politics and sustainability.
 Before joining USCAN she gained experience as Web Content Manager and Assistant Office Administrator for several online businesses.
-Her passion for the environment and determination to work towards a sustainable future led her to Washington D.C. where she has been working to improve USCAN’s online resources, social media presence and other communications work.
+Her passion for the environment and determination to work towards a sustainable future led her to Washington DC where she has been working to improve USCAN’s online resources, social media presence and other communications work.